Semi-supervised Multimodal Representation Learning through a Global Workspace: Experiments

 We optimize the model with different values for $N\in\{50,\allowbreak 100,\allowbreak 500,\allowbreak 1000,\allowbreak 5000,\allowbreak 10~000,\allowbreak 50~000,\allowbreak 100~000,\allowbreak 500~000\}$ using the loss in equation \ref{eq:gw:final_objective}.
 For the loss coefficients, we fix $\alpha_\text{tr}=1$.
 For $\alpha_\text{cont}$, $\alpha_\text{cy}$, and $\alpha_\text{dcy}$ we either do not use the loss (coefficient set to 0, reflecting the model choice in Table~\ref{table:selected-models}), or choose among three possible values \{0.1, 1, 10\} the one yielding the best result for both translation and contrastive objectives\footnote{We choose the coefficient that minimizes a weighted average of the translation and contrastive losses.
-To select the weights of the weighted average, we train one model with only a translation loss and one with only a contrastive loss, and we select the weights so as to equalize the translation/contrastive losses at the end of training.}.
-Regardless of the training regime (i.e., the value of $N$), we evaluate all of our models on the same independent test set of $1000$ images and matching descriptions.
+To select the weights of the weighted average, we train one model with only a translation loss and one with only a contrastive loss, and we select the weights so as to equalize the translation/contrastive losses at the end of training.}. \begin{changes} Retrospectively, we found that keeping a coefficient of 1 for translation, cycle and demi-cycle, and a low coefficient for the contrastive loss works in most of our experiments.
+Indeed, we used these hyperparameters for the COCO experiments instead of the grid search strategy (using a contrastive coefficient of 0.05). \end{changes} Regardless of the training regime (i.e., the value of $N$), we evaluate all of our models on the same independent test set of $1000$ images and matching descriptions.